 Xiaomi has been making waves over the past few years, with a more aggressive approach to international expansion and looking to get a real foothold in Europe.

-The next flagship phone for 2020 will be the Mi 10 and the Mi 10 Pro, which the company has confirmed.
+The next flagship phone for 2020 is the Mi 10 and the Mi 10 Pro, which the company has announced and will land running MIUI 11 running on Android 10.
 But what will they offer?

 Release date and price